innovationinsoftware/policy-dev/labs/sentinel-policy-testing/index.md

-# HashiCorp Sentinel Lab 6: Policy Testing and Simulation
+# HashiCorp Sentinel Lab: Policy Testing and Simulation

 ## Overview
 In this lab, you'll learn how to thoroughly test and simulate Sentinel policies using the officially supported `time` import and mock data, as shown in the [Sentinel documentation](https://developer.hashicorp.com/sentinel/docs/writing/testing).
 You'll use Sentinel's built-in testing framework to write test cases, simulate different times, organize your tests, and ensure your policies behave as expected in a variety of scenarios.
 By the end, you'll be able to confidently validate policies, catch issues early, and follow best practices for policy testing—all with fully runnable examples in the open-source CLI.